-A BN is a combination of graph model and probability theory, consisting of a directed acyclic graph (DAG) and an associated joint probability distribution (JPD) (Nielsen and Jensen, 2009).
+A Dynamic Bayesian Networks (DBNs) is an extension of a Bayesian Network (BN).
+A BN combines graph model and probability theory, consisting of a directed acyclic graph (DAG) and an associated joint probability distribution (JPD) (Nielsen and Jensen, 2009).
 In a DAG, nodes including parent nodes and child nodes represent random variables, and links determine probabilistic dependences between variables.
 A conditional probability table (CPT) for discrete variables is defined for the relationship among parent nodes to demonstrate marginal probability.
-Assuming $Pa(X_i)$ is the parent node of X_i , the CPT of X_i is denoted by $P(X_i | Pa(X_i))$.
-Therefore, the JPD, $P(X_1, ..., X_N)$, can be rewritten as Eq.
+Assuming $Pa(X_i)$ is the parent node of $X_i$ , the CPT of $X_i$ is denoted by $P(X_i | Pa(X_i))$ .
+Therefore, the JPD, $P(X_1, ..., X_N)$ , can be rewritten as Eq.
 (4).

-$$P(X_1, \dots, X_N) = \prod P(X_i \mid Pa(X_i)) \tag{4}$$
+$$P(X_1, \dots, X_N) = \prod P(X_i \mid Pa(X_i))$$ (4)

-The quantification of probabilities in BNs includes to two steps: assigning prior probabilities to the parent nodes, and defining CPT of child nodes by combining a priori knowledge.
+The quantification of probabilities in BNs includes two steps: assigning prior probabilities to the parent nodes, and defining CPT of child nodes by combining priori knowledge.
 Such knowledge can be from expert judgment, or observations.